truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKeychainCredential.md

 {{< nest-expand "Create Properties" "v" >}}
 {{< truetable >}}
 `attribute` properties change based on the `type`. `type` is either `SSH_KEY_PAIR` or `SSH_CREDENTIALS`.
+Enter `--` to open and use the interactive argument editor.
 | Property | Required | Description | Syntax Example |
 |----------|----------|-------------|----------------|
 | `name` | Yes | Enter a new name for the keychaing credential. | <code>name="<i>sshCredentialName</i>"</code> |